fabferri/az-pattern/02-ilb-ha-ports-2pool-nva/README.md

    ms.author="fabferri" />

 # Standard load balancer in HA ports with two NVA pools
-This ARM template aims to create a  VNet with an internal standard load balancer (ILB) in HA ports to create a configuration with NVAs in high avaiability.
+Here's an Azure ARM template to create a VNet with an internal standard load balancer (ILB) in HA ports to create a configuration with NVAs in high avaiability.
 For resiliency, the Azure VMs associated with every backend pool have an assigned availability set.